sweetpea-org/sweetpea-py/docs/_source/api/main.rst

                      Alignment must be specified when the number preamble trials is different for crossings because of window sizes of derived factors.
                      The default value is :attr:`AlignmentMode.EQUAL_PREAMBLE`, which suggests the preamble trials are equal for all crossings.
+If `str` is provided instead of a :class:`.AlignmentMode`, it will behave identically by mapping the string to the corresponding enum: 'post preamble' maps to :attr:`.AlignmentMode.POST_PREAMBLE`, 'parallel start' maps to :attr:`.AlignmentMode.PARALLEL_START`, and
+                     'equal preamble' maps to :attr:`.AlignmentMode.EQUAL_PREAMBLE`.
-   :type alignment: AlignmentMode
+   :type alignment: Union[str, AlignmentMode]

    :return: a block description